CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/ReportLevel.md

 Subclasses:

 Responsibilities:
-* To start reporting
-* To end reporting
 * To know the status of this level(Month, Project, EndOfGame)
 * To receive inputs from UI when in RPhase.
 * To know which specific report is needed, and ask the wanted ReportMaker to make report components